danilovmy/freshframework/README.md

 # How to start application:
 ● Install Docker
 ● Install MongoDb local.
-Service should be achievable per "mongodb://127.0.0.1:27017/" ● Clone repository
+Service should be achieviable for any per "mongodb://127.0.0.1:27017/" (no pasword no user) ● Clone repository
 ● Open CLI in cloned folder
 ● Enter: "docker build -t fresh ."